Please find below the answers to a number of Frequently Asked Questions. Should you have any other questions, please do not hesitate to contact us!

 Who owns the Fund?

 The Fund has a number of investors.
-These include the German and Dutch governments, who provided risk capital to facilitate the participation by other investors.
+These include the German, Dutch, British and Swiss governments, who provided risk capital to facilitate the participation by other investors.
 The other investors can be divided in a) development finance institutions (DFIs), including FMO from the Netherlands, KfW, DEG and EFSE from Germany, AFD and Proparco from France, BIO from Belgium, OFID from Vienna, JBIC from Japan and Cofides from Spain; b) multilateral development finance institutions including EBRD, based in London, the EIB from Luxembourg, the IFC and the IDB from Washington DC, the AFDB from Tunis/Abidjan and the DBSA from Johannesburg and c) specialized microfinance investment vehicles (MIVs) including Oikocredit, Oxfam-Novib Funds, Triple Jump/ASN Funds, Blue Orchard Microfinance Fund, and Grameen Crédit Agricole Foundation.

 What is the Fund's mandate?

 The mandate of the Fund is to contribute to better functioning financial markets in developing countries, primarily by developing and making available risk management products like derivatives, for countries and markets where these risk management products are not sufficiently developed.
 By its nature TCX is, as the majority of its shareholders, a development finance institution.